-During the year ended 31 March 2023, so far as the Company is aware, the aggregate revenue attributable to our five largest customers and the largest customer accounted for approximately 17.2% and 4.0%, respectively, of the Group's total revenue for the financial year.
-Purchases from the Group's five largest suppliers accounted for approximately 43.2% of the Group's total purchases for the financial year and the purchase from the largest supplier included therein amounted to approximately 14.7%.
+During the Reporting Year, the aggregate sales attributable to the Group's five largest customers were less than 30.0%.
+The aggregate purchases attributable to the Group's five largest suppliers during the Reporting Year accounted for approximately 54.6% of the Group's total purchases and the purchase from the largest supplier included therein amounted to approximately 21.8%.